Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 All of those frames looked good as well.
 I was particularly struck by the sharp Matte Grey Horn design of the Payson, as well as the light-slate tone that graced the underside of the tortoise Murray.

-Ultimately, I found Liingo Eyewear’s Murray glasses to be a perfect combination of fit and style for me.
+Ultimately, I found their Murray glasses to be a perfect combination of fit and style for me.

-• Progressive multifocal lenses cost an additional $149.
+• Progressive multifocal lenses cost an additional $179, though I’ve seen that discounted to as low as $126.

-• Liingo Eyewear offers a lens upgrade for $59 to “Bluelight + DuraSeal HD” for filtering blue light and reducing glare.
+• The Framery offers a lens upgrade for $42 for filtering blue light.

-Once you’re ready to purchase glasses, Liingo Eyewear’s website is clean and easy-to-navigate, making ordering super-straightforward.
+Once you’re ready to purchase glasses, The Framery’s website is clean and easy-to-navigate, making ordering super-straightforward.

 1. Identify frames that you like.
 If you have ordered a home try-on kit, you can choose to add frames from that kit directly into your shopping cart, even while you are still in possession of that try on kit.

 2. Once you have selected your frames, choose your lens type.
-Liingo Eyewear offers single-vision lenses in thin, light and impact-resistant premium polycaronate for free, while progressive/multifocal lenses cost $149.
-You can also choose to upgrade to 30% thinner lenses with anti-scratch and anti-glare features.
+The Framery offers single-vision lenses in thin, light and impact-resistant premium polycaronate for free, while progressive/multifocal lenses are available for an upcharge.
+You can also choose to upgrade to thinner lenses for an upcharge.

 3. Proceed to the checkout process, where you can select coatings for your lenses.
-Liingo Eyewear offers a $59 dollar lens upgrade to “Bluelight + DuraSeal HD” for filtering blue light and reducing glare.
+Liingo Eyewear offers various lens upgrades, including to filter bluelight.

 My verdict?

-Alongside its home try on program, Liingo Eyewear also offers free shipping, returns and exchanges on all of its prescription glasses and sunglasses.
+Alongside its home try on program, The Framery also offers free shipping, returns and exchanges on all of its prescription glasses and sunglasses.

 That generous shipping and return policy gives additional assurance to new customers.
-I have been nothing but pleased with Liingo’s customer service, quality of frames, and website functionality.
+I have been nothing but pleased with The Framery’s customer service, quality of frames, and website functionality.

-I really like my Liingo Eyewear glasses, but there are other alternatives for prescription eyewear out there as well.
+I really like my glasses from The Framery, but there are other alternatives for prescription eyewear out there as well.

 There are a number of other online eyeglasses retailers who will send home try on kits, including Warby Parker, David Kind, and ROKA.